Acceptance and Commitment Training for Professionals

 ACT aims to shape behaviour both inside and outside the therapy room.
 You can teach clients techniques (the hands of ACT) inside the session and invite them to practice them outside the therapy in various and multiple contexts.
 This way, they get to build patterns of committed action.

 It is important to help people understand the processes that underpin the techniques.
-It isn’t merely an intellectual process.
+ACT isn’t merely an intellectual process.
 It is experiential, requiring a person to ‘move their feet.
 Hence, one needs to practice understanding willingness or acceptance.
 The ACT practitioner moves into experiential exercises quickly during the session.

 How do I become an effective ACT Practitioner?

 To be effective, ACT practitioners require a firm knowledge of the basic science that underpins the application of the model.
 Without it, practitioners run the risk of going off-track.
+Your first step is to attend some introductory Acceptance and Commitment Therapy training.

 Learn the Theory and Practice